 Mile 1839.2 to mile 1872.1

 My alarm went off at the usual 5am.
 I snoozed for 10 minutes and reluctantly reached back over my head, finding the valve to my thermarest and releasing the air.
-That way I have to get up or I’m lying on the hard ground.
+That way I have to get up or I’m lying on the cold, hard ground.
 It was not quite dark but difficult to see without the aid of a head lamp.